nanobox-io/nanobox-guides/articles/nodejs/express/production/configure-express.md

 # add a web component and give it a "start" command
 web.main:
-  start: npm start
+  start: NODE_ENV=production npm start
 ```

 In the above snippet `main` is the name of web component and can be anything you choose (it is only used as a unique identifier).
 The `start` command is what tells nanobox how to start your app.
+Since we're going to be running in production we need to tell express to run in production mode by setting the `NODE_ENV` to `production` when starting our server.

 #### Specify worker components
 You can have as many worker components as your app needs by simply adding them to your existing `boxfile.yml`: